 - "Only the Politicking Gets an 'A'. " Washington Post, 2004.

-- Fuller (in progress) When Schools Work: Pluralist Politics, Institutions, and Inequality in Los Angeles.
+- Fuller (in press) When Schools Work: Pluralist Politics and Institutional Reform in Los Angeles.
+Johns Hopkins University Press.

 - Fuller with Bridges and Pai (2007) Standardized Childhood: The Political and Cultural Struggle over Early Education.
 Stanford.